-Fresh out of college, a numbers pusher working at the corporate headquarters of a Fortune 500 Company, I was determined to climb the ladder with gusto.
+Fresh out of college, a financial analyst at the corporate headquarters of a Fortune 500 Company, I was determined to climb the ladder with gusto.
+In the 1980’s, “dress for success” for women was a uniform of conformity: navy blue or charcoal gray skirt suits topped by crisp, white shirts and dark silk bow ties.
 My colleagues?
 Almost entirely male.
-Fierce competitors.
-In the 1980’s, “dress for success” meant women donned a uniform of conformity: navy blue or charcoal gray skirt suits topped by crisp starched white shirts and dark silk bow ties.

 When each week drew to a close, I collected all of the regional sales projections, prepared a forecast for monthly revenue, scrutinized the results with my manager, and accompanied him as he presented my forecast to the group Vice President.
-I always wore my favorite suit on Friday: a gray, four-season wool with subtle pinstripes.
+I always wore my favorite suit on presentation day: a gray, four-season wool with subtle pinstripes.
 The pencil skirt skimmed without announcing my hips, while the long jacket made me look and feel tall.
-On this particular day, I paired my suit with a white blouse tucked securely at the waist, topped by a navy and burgundy paisley patterned bow tie.
-Consummate professional.
+On this particular day, I paired my suit with a freshly starched, white blouse tucked securely at the waist, topped by a navy and burgundy paisley patterned bow tie.
+The outfit exuded confidence.

 Leaning over the forecast pages with my manager, I discovered a logic error in one of the regional reports.
 I congratulated myself for finding and correcting the error before the VP’s presentation.
-The numbers well received, I was invited to happy hour with the bosses.
-Slinging my suit jacket over my shoulder, I left my shirt sleeves rolled, joined my colleagues at the bar, and placed my drink order.
+Numbers well received, I was invited to happy hour with the bosses.
+Slinging my suit jacket over my shoulder, I left my shirt sleeves rolled, joined my colleagues at the bar, and ordered a well-deserved Long Island iced tea.